gfalquet/semweb-course/README.md

 - Ontology design methods
 - Data integration with RDF

-Each topic includes theoretical presentations and exercises
+Each topic includes lecture slides and corrected exercises